-AILO is planning to launch a linguistics Transition Year (TY) module for next season, September 2022.
-The module, developed with Post-Primary Languages Ireland (PPLI) and AILO teachers, will be designed as teacher-led online resources, hosted on the www.ppli.ie website.
-Depending on evaluation, future phases of this project may lead to a student-directed online module.
-To register your interest in the module for September 2022, please go to ailo.adaptcentre.ie/tymodule2022/
+AILO has developed a linguistics Trasition Year (TY) Module for this September, 2022.
+The module, developed with thanks to funding from Post-Primary Languages Ireland (PPLI) and with AILO teachers, is designed as teacher-led online resources, hosted at https://ppli.ie/transition-year-linguistics-module/.
+To register your interest in the module for September 2022, please go to ailo.adaptcentre.ie/tymodule2022.